TolikPylypchuk/SharpHook/README.md

 > method to set the hook callback for libuiohook, so there may only be one callback at a time.
 Running a global hook
 > when another global hook is already running will corrupt the internal global state of libuiohook.

-You can create a keyboard-only or a mouse-only hook by passing a `GlobalHookType` to the hook's constructor.
+You can run a keyboard-only or a mouse-only hook by passing a `GlobalHookType` to the hook's `Run` and `RunAsync` methods.
 This makes a real difference only on Windows where there are two different global hooks – a keyboard hook and a mouse hook.
 On macOS and Linux, there is one hook for all events, and this simply enables filtering keyboard or mouse events out on these OSes.

+On Wayland, absolute mouse position is usually not available, so you should subscribe to the `MouseMovedRelative` and `MouseDraggedRelative` in addition to `MouseMoved` and `MouseDragged` if you want to listen to mouse movement.
+On other platforms, relative motion events are never raised.

 SharpHook provides three implementations of `IGlobalHook`: